LEARN

 In fact, Platform Eng has gotten so popular of late that Puppet, who publishes annual State of DevOps reports, released their 2023 version focused solely on Platform Engineering.
 Let’s see what all the hype is about.

-Platform engineering is one of the most popular trends in the domain of Software Development Life Cycle (SDLC) methodologies and team topologies in enterprise IT organizations.
+Platform engineering is one of the most popular trends in software development and the SDLC.
 It follows the DevOps philosophy of:

 Platform engineering naturally evolves from DevOps and SRE under the philosophy of “you build it, you run it”, but making it easier for teams to systematically extract value at every stage of the SDLC pipeline.